A Targeted Gamma-Ray Search of Five Prominent Galaxy Merger Systems with 17 years of Fermi-LAT Data: Results

-The SED, presented in Figure~\ref{fig:Figure8}, indicates no significant detection across the five energy bins, with TS values of 4.71, 0, 0, 0, and 0, respectively.
-As all bins fall below the TS threshold of 9, only upper limits are reported.
-A search of the Fermi-LAT Fourth Source Catalog (4FGL) reveals no previously known $\gamma$-ray sources within $1^\circ$ of the UGC~12914/12915 system.
+The SED, shown in Figure~\ref{fig:Figure11}, indicates no significant detection in any of the five logarithmically spaced energy bins, with TS values of 4.71, 0, 0, 0, and 0.
+Consequently, all bins are reported as upper limits.
+A search of the Fermi-LAT 4FGL catalog~\citep{Ballet2023} confirms that no previously known $\gamma$-ray sources lie within $1^\circ$ of the UGC~12914/12915 system.

+\rthis{To further assess the presence of unmodeled emission, we generated a residual map centered on the target coordinates.
+The TS values in the map span from $-4.45$ to $4.29$, with a mean of $-0.04$ and a standard deviation of $1.11$, consistent with statistical expectations for background fluctuations.
+No pixels exceed $\pm 3\sigma$, indicating the absence of significant residual emission.
+The residual TS map, presented in Figure~\ref{fig:Figure12}, supports the conclusion that there is no detectable $\gamma$-ray signal from the UGC~12914/12915 system.}